Abdulla Al-Humaidi: Bankruptcy, legal issues and convictions

 In November 2023, Al-Humaidi was declared bankrupt in the United Kingdom in relation to debts associated with the London Resort.
 Legal proceedings in the UK examined his continued involvement in company affairs post-bankruptcy.
 Separately, Al-Humaidi has been convicted in absentia of multiple offences in Kuwait, including fraud and financial misconduct.
 He has disputed the validity of several convictions and maintained that some charges were resolved or under appeal.

 Northfleet Harbourside development

 Following the collapse of the London Resort, KEH-affiliated entities shifted focus to the Northfleet Harbourside regeneration project in Kent, a £1 billion development adjacent to the Ebbsfleet United stadium.
 The scheme includes plans for a new stadium, housing, commercial units, and public infrastructure.
 While officially led by Landmarque Property Group and Ebbsfleet United, records have indicated ongoing connections between the development and companies previously associated with Al-Humaidi.
 A public inquiry into the project was launched in 2025, with both support and opposition from various stakeholders.
+In August 2026, planning permission for the development was refused over fears it might expose residents to "highly toxic lead poisoning".